 Everybody knows that pure water is best to drink, and so what will be going into your coffeemaker should be no different.
 With a single cup brewer you want to make sure you’re using the best kind of water because internal buildup can cause serious problems over the long haul with the internal working parts.
 When minerals that occur organically in a water supply accumulate; this leads to a need to “descale” your brewer.

-Hard water just means it contains trace minerals naturally occurring .If you see a periodic light brown “ring” of buildup it is a sign that you probably have hard water.
+Have you heard the term “hard water” and wondered what that means?
+Hard water just means it contains trace minerals naturally occurring .If you see a periodic light brown “ring” of buildup inside any of your home appliances it is a sign that you probably have hard water.
 This is par for the course if you’re getting a municipal water supply.
-And let’s not forget that well water has even more hard qualities too!
+And well water is even harder.

 Is “Reverse Osmosis” (RO) the Same as Distilled Water?

 Reverse osmosis is another procedure like the distillation process in that the technology (which was developed back in the 70s in the food service industry) uses a cross-filtration process with a specially designed membrane to filter out contaminants from the water supply.
-Although it does filter out baddies like mercury, chlorine, cadmium, etc., it also filters out the good mineral compounds too, that although they do not create brewer buildup, they benefit us healthwise.
+Although it does filter out “baddies” like mercury, chlorine, cadmium, etc., it also filters out the good mineral compounds too, that although they do not create brewer buildup, they benefit us healthwise.

-Why Filtered Water Is Top Notch
+Why Filtered Water Is Best

 For the life of your brewer to be maintained well, it’s best to look to filtered water.
 There are several ways to get there.
 One is by the use of a water filter kit that actually is inserted into the reservoir of the brewer and by the addition of a cartridge filled with carbon pellets, it keeps the water on standby pure longer.